-Based on an assumed offering price of \$69.39 per share, which was the last reported sale price of our common stock on the New York Stock Exchange on April 25, 2008, the net proceeds from the sale of the shares, after deducting underwriting discounts and commissions and estimated offering expenses, would be approximately \$232.4 million, or approximately \$232.4 million if the underwriters' overallotment option is exercised in full.
+The net proceeds from the sale of the shares, after deducting underwriting discounts and commissions and estimated offering expenses, will be approximately \$266.9 million, or approximately \$307.0 million if the underwriters' overallotment option is exercised in full.

 We intend to use the net proceeds from this offering to pay down a portion of the outstanding balance of our senior credit facility.
 Such amounts may be reborrowed from time to time for general corporate purposes including, but not limited to, acreage acquisitions.
 Certain of the underwriters or their affiliates are lenders under our senior credit facility and will receive a portion of the net proceeds from this offering used to pay down our senior credit facility.
 See "Use of Proceeds."